QIS and Quantum Sensing in Biology Interest Group

 "Molecular mechanisms of Li action in neurodegeneration, effect of Li isotopes and quantum neuroscience"

-by Zoya Leonenko, Department of Physics & Astronomy, Department of Biology, Waterloo Institute for Nanotechnology
+Zoya Leonenko, Department of Physics & Astronomy, Department of Biology, Waterloo Institute for Nanotechnology

 August 21, 2023